minzzelo/cs2101ug/docs/UserGuide.md

 * Remember that the `QUESTION` and `ANSWER` fields are compulsory while adding a flashcard!
 The rest are optional.
 (Hint: You can always add in the remaining fields subsequently using our [edit command](#edit-a-flashcard---edit)!)
 * After a new flashcard is added, the flashcard list will update to include the new flashcard.
-* If you are having troubles understanding the format, feel free to refer to [common input fields](#common-input-fields) on what the different fields are and how to specify them.
+* If you are having troubles understanding the fields, feel free to refer to [common input fields](#common-input-fields) on what the different fields are and how to specify them.
 * To understand how to add diagrams using relative file paths, refer to this [short tutorial](#finding-file-path-for-diagram-field).

 <div markdown="span" class="alert alert-primary">